skilion/soccer-manager/api/Apis/TeamApi.md

 # **getTeam**
 > Team getTeam()

-Get the team of the team of the current user
+Get the team of the current user

 ### Parameters
 This endpoint does not need any parameter.